For security purposes, avoid setting up WordPress sites with the username “admin”.

 You can now delete the old user account …

-Select the option to assign all content owned by the old admin account and reassigned it to your new user, then confirm the deletion of the old admin account …
+Select the option to assign all content owned by the old admin account and reassigned it to the new admin, then confirm the deletion of the old account …

 Change Admin Username Using A WordPress Plugin